 - ⅛ tsp ground ginger

 - Add all of the ingredients to a medium pot, and whisk to combine.
 Cook over medium-low heat, stirring frequently, for 5-7 minutes or until completely heated through.
 Transfer the mixture to a glass measuring cup, and let it cool completely to room temperature.
 (To speed up the process, place the measuring cup in the refrigerator.)
 Once cooled, whisk the mixture to reincorporate the spices.
-Transfer to a glass jar or an airtight, cover, and refrigerate until ready to use.
+Transfer to a glass jar or an airtight container, cover, and refrigerate until ready to use.

 View Nutrition Information + Weight Watchers Points